CraigWang1/custom-dataset-tools/LabelImg Shortcut/README.md

 You can also press the `r` key to zoom in if annotating small objects.

-(The 'e' key automatically saves the annotation, moves to the next image, and selects the rectangle tool to annotate another box.)
+(The `e` key automatically saves the annotation, moves to the next image, and selects the rectangle tool to annotate another box.)

-You can also press the `r` key to zoom in if annotating small objects.

 Once you're done, click on your terminal and press `ctrl c` to kill the script and exit.